amperserwis/esp32_disconnect_auto_reconnect/README.md

 so i can simulate the code by turning off hotspot.
 The code using 2 led to as output, and yap this featured inserted for testing ESP32's function

+but, if last condition (before disconnected) is on "modeaa", 1 of LEDs is on

 # Status callback
 in Wifi section code, i using code for callback, here are translataion of status callback wifi esp32